Watching Horror Films Is a Ticket to the Amusement Park

 I’m already looking forward to cooler weather.
 I always do around this time of the season.
 My favorite season has always been fall.
 There’s something exciting about going back to school (I am thinking about my elementary days.
 Children are just by far more imaginative, open-minded, and shockingly wiser than most adults I came across).
 The greatest excitement of course was going to our local fairground (As I’m writing this blog post on Aug.
-16th, I learned today is National Rollercoaster Day.
+16th, I learned today is National Roller-coaster Day.
 How seasonal and festive of me to be in tune with society.
 Normally, I don’t celebrate holidays).
 I was always looking forward to the haunted house ride, eating caramel apples and cotton candy.
-I believe I enjoyed the haunted house more than the rollercoaster rides because they left a bigger impression on my childhood memory.
+I believe I enjoyed the haunted house more than the roller-coaster rides.
+The haunted house left a bigger impression on my childhood memory.

 I can always tell when a woman directed a film.
 The Wind was directed by Emma Tammi.
 There’s a level of classiness in the way women view their bodies.
-As a female audience, there’s nothing more irritating to me than to see a naked woman tossed around like a rag doll.
+As a female audience, I find it irritating to see a naked woman.
+It feels like she’s being tossed around like a rag doll.
 But have things changed for the better just because there are more female directors out there?
-It seems like women still care a whole lot about making a political statement instead of creating a genuine horror story, but I could be wrong.
-Before watching The Wind, I also watched another horror film with a strong political statement, directed by a female (Iris K. Shim) called Umma, which you can also find on Netflix.
-Watching The Wind and Umma made me wonder if making a statement is the director’s intention, then sadly, women still have a long way to earn the respect they deserve in the film industry.
+It seems like women still care a whole lot about making a political statement.
+They focus on this instead of creating a genuine horror story.
+But I could be wrong.
+Before watching The Wind, I also watched another horror film with a strong political statement.
+I watched Umma directed by Iris K. Shim.
+You can also find it on Netflix.
+Watching The Wind and Umma made me wonder.
+Is making a statement the director’s intention?
+If so, then sadly, women still have a long way to earn the respect they deserve in the film industry.

 So, why did I have all these questions about female directors in horror films?
-Am I prepping readers for more horror content because I feel like being a nice witch and because the spooky season is only two months away?
+Am I prepping readers for more horror content?
+It might be because I feel like being a nice witch.
+It’s also because the spooky season is only two months away.
 Am I trying to stir the feminist pot?

 Halsdoll playing Dark Souls II